Deso-PK/make-trust-irrelevant/README.md

 This is not a moral argument.
 It’s an engineering argument.

 Scope: This is a constraints first paper.
 The underlying design exists, but implementation details are intentionally omitted here.

 ---

+## Licensing & Partnership

+KERNHELM introduces a kernel-level authority mediation model for agent systems.

+This work was publicly released in February 2026 and is currently under patent filing.

+We are open to:
+- Acquisition
+- Exclusive licensing
+- Strategic integration partnerships

+Contact:
+kernhelm@tuta.com

+---